Back to Logging guides

 nano docker-compose.yml

-Update the file with the following code to define the Logstash service:
+Update the file with the following configuration:

 log-processing-stack/docker-compose.yml